What kind of Cubby House should I choose?

 - For Cubby Houses that don’t come with floors (Bubby Cubby’s Cubby Houses mostly come with a wooden floor already provided), a rubberized deck or concrete slab become the only protection your Cubby House’s interior have from the soil, dirt and moisture from the ground.

-So the step of preparing the ground for the Cubby House may not be an easy task for most people, and you may want to hire a builder to make sure your ground is leveled, and to lay soft playground mulch or rubber mulch.
+So the step of preparing the ground for the outdoor play equipment may not be an easy task for most people, and you may want to hire a builder to make sure your ground is leveled, and to lay soft playground mulch or rubber mulch.
 There are plenty of video on YouTube from Bunnings and other builders that will show you how to do it, but if you are not comfortable doing it yourself, hire someone.

-Generally, during non-busy periods (Christmas and New Year), it takes anything from 3 - 14 days to get the Cubby House to you; depending on where you live; and the cost will depend on your postcode, and which product you pick.
+Generally, during non-busy periods (Christmas and New Year), it takes anything from 3 – 14 business days to get the outdoor play equipment to you; depending on where you live; and the cost will depend on your postcode, and which product you pick.

-All our Cubby Houses are made in Australia, or stocked in Australia so that you don't need to wait 2 - 3 months for the Cubby House; which you may have to if you order from an International store.
+All our Cubby Houses, trampolines, and swing sets are made in Australia, or stocked in Australia so that you don’t need to wait 2 – 3 months for the Cubby House; which you may have to if you order from an International store.
 And the added bonus is that they will have Australia warranties.

 Bubby Cubby has selected products that are known to have great build quality, and will stand the test of time, and weather.